cainesap/ivacs2024/_pages/programme.md

 * **A Corpus-assisted Discourse Study of Disputants’ Intentionality in Chinese Family Mediation** ; Meiqi Li, Ting Jiang.
 * **A New Kind of Graded Reader: The Digital Roleplaying Game** ; Paul Thomas Johnson.
 * **A Synthetic Brown Corpus: Compilation, analysis, and pitfalls** ; Mícheál J. Ó Meachair, Andrea Palandri, Gearóid Ó Cleircín.
-* **A corpus-based analysis of recontextualising strategies in the digital dissemination of knowledge on circular economy and sustainability** ; Pilar Mur-Dueñas.
 * **A corpus-based study on an Indonesian University EFL Teacher Translanguaging Strategies** ; Ninuk Krismanti, Liam Murray, Brona Murphy.
 * **A neural network model for constructional priming (resonance) in Mandarin and American English interaction** ; Ziwei Guo, Yu Chen.
 * **A new dataset for email research and professional communication: Fauci2020** ; Rachele De Felice, Kate Warwick.